t-abs/Intel-Unnati-Training/README.md

   *Further analysis of pollutant data, focusing on specific AQI contributors.*

- COMPARISON OF AQI PREDICTION BETWEEN TRADITIONAL METHOD AND ML PREDICTION-
+ COMPARISON OF AQI PREDICTION BETWEEN TRADITIONAL METHOD FORMULA AND ML PREDICTION-

  By Mathematical Formula-